tusharkini/Virus_propogation_model/README.md

-# CSC591 Virus Propogation Model
+# CSC591 Virus Propagation Model
-> This project implementation is done towards fullfillment of Project 5 of CSC 591 Graph Data Mining
+> This project implementation is done towards fulfillment of Project 5 of CSC 591 Graph Data Mining

-## Reaserch Paper
+## Research Paper
-The implementation is inspired by the paper given in `research_paper` folder.
+The implementation is inspired by the paper given in the `research_paper` folder.
 The paper is [Got the Flu? (or Mumps) Check the Eigenvalue!](https://arxiv.org/pdf/1004.0060v1.pdf)

 ## Goal
-To implement the given prolem and objectives stated [here](https://github.com/tusharkini/Virus_propogation_model/blob/main/objective/P4VirusPropagation.pdf).
-Analyze the propagation of a virus in a network and prevent a networkwide epidemic.
+To implement the given problem and objectives stated [here](https://github.com/tusharkini/Virus_propogation_model/blob/main/objective/P4VirusPropagation.pdf).
+Analyze the propagation of a virus in a network and prevent a network wide epidemic.
 In order to do that, your team will need to:
 - Analyze and understand a virus propagation model.
 - Calculate the effective strength of a virus.
 - Simulate the propagation of a virus in a network.